Ryan-Rivard/Nerbak/README.md

 # Nerbak

 A modern alternative to the Qwerty, Dvorak, and Colemak keyboard layouts.
-Designed to be a general purpose efficent, ergonomic, and balanced layout.
+Designed to be a general purpose, efficent, ergonomic, and balanced layout.
 Currently a WIP

 ![image](https://github.com/Ryan-Rivard/Nerbak/assets/76035590/f2e45729-217e-49c4-9b47-82f1b812885c)